The Government has restated its commitment to delivering pensions dashboards in a written statement.

 99. This section details the interactions between the ecosystem participants when the pension provider or scheme determines that registered PeI needs to be deleted.
 This may be triggered in the following scenarios:

-- a possible match was not confirmed as full within 30 days of being registered
+• a possible match was not confirmed as full (no citizen contact within 30 days or the match could not be resolved)

 Ecosystem participants